RISK MANAGEMENT - 2023/4

-- Ten weekly one-hour recorded tutorials to understand key concepts covered in lectures.
-Tutorials include worked examples which are an integral part of the module.
+- Seminars incorporating interactive class-room participation for better understanding.
+Seminars include worked examples which are an integral part of the module.
 Due to the quantitative nature of the module it is important that participants regularly solve set problems and consult available solution sets.

 - SurreyLearn discussion forums to address any issues related to the content, learning and teaching environment, and delivery of the module and/or specific topics.